brandlewco/adam-riding-next-cc/content/collection/forma-pilates.md

       Female athlete in the middle of a Forma Pilates LA workout, founded by Liana Levi, in The Global Ambassador pilates gym in Scottsdale, AZ.
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_FORMA-4.jpg
+    image_path: /uploads/AR_FORMA-5.jpg
     alt_text: >-
-      Liana Levi, founder of Forma Pilates LA,  in the middle of a pilates workout in The Global Ambassador pilates gym in Scottsdale, AZ.
+      Female athlete in the middle of a Forma Pilates LA workout, founded by Liana Levi, in The Global Ambassador pilates gym in Scottsdale, AZ.
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_FORMA-5.jpg
+    image_path: /uploads/AR_FORMA-7.jpg
     alt_text: >-
       Female athlete in the middle of a Forma Pilates LA workout, founded by Liana Levi, in The Global Ambassador pilates gym in Scottsdale, AZ.